Theoretical study of $N(1535)$ and $\Sigma^*(1/2^-)$ in the Cabibbo-favored process $\Lambda_c^+ \to p \bar{K}^0\eta$: Formalism

 where $\sigma$, $\Delta$, $\lambda_1$, and $\lambda_2$ are given as follows,

 Here $q_{\rm max}$ is a three-momentum cut-off parameter.
 In this work, we take $q_{\rm max}$ = 1150~MeV to produce the pole position of the dynamically generated $N(1535)$ at the one quoted in the Review of Particle Physics (RPP)~\cite{ParticleDataGroup:2022pth}.
+The pole position for the dynamically generated $N(1535)$ is (1509.43 + 34.08i) MeV.
+In the complex plane, the loop function in the second Riemann sheet can be expressed from the one in the first Riemann sheet by: